St. John Sarkander Chapel in Olomouc

 St. Michael’s Church in Olomouc

-St. Michael’s Church (Kostel svatého Michala) in Olomouc, Czech Republic, is a historic and architecturally significant church located in the city’s Old Town.
+St. Michael’s Church in Olomouc (Kostel svatého Michala), Czech Republic, is a historic and architecturally significant church located in the city’s Old Town.
 The church is dedicated to St. Michael the Archangel.
 Over the centuries, St. Michael’s Church in Olomouc has witnessed an abundance of artistic craftsmanship and dedication.
 The Church stands as a testament to the enduring commitment of artists and restorers, and its interior is a sight that truly takes one’s breath away.
 Here its history.

 It is assumed that the original Romanesque chapel of St. Michael was built on a hill overlooking the Morava River in Olomouc in the 10th or 11th century.
 According to Dominican legend, St. Hyacinth preached here for four months in 1219.
 In 1244, King Wenceslaus I donated this chapel and several nearby houses to the Dominican order to support the emerging Dominican monastery in Olomouc.